mackerelio/fluent-plugin-mackerel/README.md

 $ VERBOSE=1 bundle exec rake test TEST=test/plugin/test_out_mackerel.rb
 ```

-In addition, you can run specific method like this.
+Additionally, you can run a specific method like this.
 ```
 $ VERBOSE=1 bundle exec rake test TEST=test/plugin/test_out_mackerel.rb TESTOPTS="--name=test_configure"
 ```

-When releasing, call rake release as follows.
+When releasing, call rake release as shown.
 ```
 $ bundle exec rake release
 ```

-For debugging purpose, you can change Mackerel endpoint by `origin` parameter like this.
+For debugging purposes, you can change the Mackerel endpoint with an `origin` parameter like this.
 ```
 <match ...>
   type mackerel